 which is known as the $c$-transform in the optimal transport literature; see Definition 5.2 in \cite{villani2008optimal}.
 The importance of the $c$-transformed loss for Wasserstein DRO is well known; see the references to prior work on Wasserstein and OT-DRO in the introduction.
-The supremum over $y\in\mathcal{X}$ in \eqref{eq:OT_regularized_loss_main} can be thought of as selecting an adversarial sample that is paired with each real sample, $x$; we will return to this adversarial perspective in Section \ref{sec:experiments}.
-The coefficient $\lambda$ can be thought of as a dynamical penalty weight, selected according to the optimization \eqref{eq:DRO_identity_formal}, which is tied to the neighborhood size $\epsilon$; this perspective is most apparent in \eqref{eq:convex_duality}.
+The supremum over $\tilde z\in\mathcal{Z}$ in \eqref{eq:OT_regularized_loss_main} can be thought of as selecting an adversarial sample that is paired with each real sample, $z$.
+We note that our mathematical framework can be used to robustify any empirical risk minimization problem, not only classification, and so our notation here does not explicitly decompose the variables into sample and label components.